JadenStrudwick/CompressedGameNotation/notes.md

 Currently there is approx 75% code coverage.
 The main areas not covered are benchmark.rs and lib.rs, as those are still under active development.

+I've made some progress on the benchmarking.
+Right now I am having issues with the bits per move calculations however.
+I believe this is due to some floating point error, or maybe some game messing with the calculations.
+I will have to investigate this further.

+# 3rd of November 2023

+I'm currently trying to set up the benchmarks, but I think I need to refactor the lib slightly.

+I've move the iterator into the benchmark utilies, as it is custom to the LichessDB format, and not useful to include as an export in my library.

+The utils also contain the metrics collection code required for the benchmarks.

+I've also cleaned up the pgn_data module, moving the vistor and sanpluswrapper into the module.